canonical/craft-parts/docs/how-to/include_files.rst

 Craft-parts provides the built-in :ref:`dump plugin <craft_parts_dump_plugin>` for all kinds of projects that need to include local files and remote resources as is.
-This plugin using the :ref:`source <source>` property in the part to download, unpack, and copy files and directories from the given source to the build environment, then do some organizing if needed, and include them in the final payload.
+This plugin uses the :ref:`source <source>` property in the part to download, unpack, and copy files and directories from the given source to the build environment, then do some organizing if needed, and include them in the final payload.